Sports Car Championship Canada

 Sports Car Championship Canada (SCCC), currently known as the Sports Car Championship Canada presented by Michelin for sponsorship reasons, is a Canadian professional sports car racing series organized by FEL Motorsports.
 Founded in 2021, the series was created as a competitor to the established Canadian Touring Car Championship series.

-The fifth season was set to run from May 16 to August 31, 2025.
-However, the organizers announced on 18 April 2025 that the season would be postponed due to external economic and political pressures causing insufficient entries for the series.
+The fifth season was scheduled to run from May 16 to August 31, 2025.
+However, on April 18, 2025, the organizers announced that the season would be postponed due to insufficient entries.

 Format

-Each season consists of twelve total rounds of racing.
-Starting in the 2023 season, the series will run a condensed schedule with four total events consisting of 30- and 40-minute sprint races at each stop.
+Each season consists of twelve rounds.
+Starting in 2023, the series moved to a condensed four-event format, with 30- and 40- minute sprint races held at each event.

 Classes

 There are three classes in the Sports Car Championship Canada series, featuring one grand tourer and two touring car classes: